The following provides troubleshooting tips to help you get back on track and includes solutions or workarounds for common errors.

 IPv6 dualstack can give permission denied when trying to connect from AdminGUI

 Connecting to SignServer over web services using the AdminGUI on Windows where both IPv4 and IPv6 are available, can give "permission denied".

 signserver-gui.cmd and add the following to the command:

 AdminGUI login using smartcard fails with some cards

 The card prompts for the PIN but then does not ask for which certificate to login with.
 Instead, the following error message is shown: Received fatal alert: bad_certificate.
 The error message indicates that the server did not accept the provided certificate (that is the issuer was not in the server's truststore).
-However, for certain types of smartcards, the issue is caused by inability to read certificate from the card.
+However, for certain types of smartcards, the issue is caused by an inability to read a certificate from the card.

 - Start the GUI without the card inserted.

 - Ignore the error message slotListIndex is 0 but token has 0 slots.

 - Insert the card and press Connect again.